dbmi-bgm/cgap-portal/docs/public/help/accessioning_2.md

 to be performed on a proband, mother, and father samples, then all 3 of the corresponding rows must have the same analysis ID.
 If the proband sample also needs to be analyzed on its own, or with the mother's sample only, or with an additional sibling, this analysis needs a new analysis ID that distinguishes it from the first trio analysis.
 Note that in the example spreadsheet, row 2 has almost all the same information as row 5, but the analysis ID and unique analysis ID are different.
-This indicates that the proband's sample needs to be analysis as part of a quad analysis (analysis ID 1134-1) as well as alone on its own (analysis ID 1134-2).
+This indicates that the proband's sample needs to be analyzed as part of a quad analysis (analysis ID 1134-1) as well as alone on its own (analysis ID 1134-2).